Nowadays, I never know what to expect.

-One night when we were still living in our twenty foot travel trailer our cat jumped onto the top of our canvas canopy and collapsed it onto us as we lay in bed.
+One night when we were still living in our first travel trailer, our cat jumped onto the top of the canvas canopy over our bed and collapsed it on top of me.
 As I was holding the animal up off of myself and screeching about the damned thing, my half asleep husband mumbled “are you sure that’s the cat”?

 This story is similar.

 A couple of weeks ago, I heard one of our two cats munching in our dining room and for some reason, I decided to get up.
-I stumbled out of bed, put my robe on and made my way out into the kitchen to see what was up or to get a snack or something.
+I stumbled out of bed, put my robe on and made my way out into the kitchen.

 We’d just installed a cat door so we wouldn’t have to let the felines in and out of the house fifty thousand times a day.
-It was great once we’d taught them the “ins and outs”.
-They could now come and go as they pleased at whatever time of day it was.
+They could now come and go as they pleased.

-I sleepily shambled down the stairs and flipped on the light only to see a skunk in my RV.
-I can’t remember exactly what I shouted but the poor thing ran into a corner then out the “cat” door which was now officially a skunk door.
+I sleepily shambled down the stairs and flipped on the light to see a skunk in the dining room.
+I shouted something and the poor thing ran into a corner then out the “cat” door which was now officially a skunk door.

-I sniffed and to my great relief, realized it hadn’t sprayed.
+To my relief, it hadn’t sprayed.
 I wondered if it was the same one I’d dumped out of a cage in the middle of the night a couple of months earlier.

 Posted To Local Facebook Group on Febrary 3rd, 2018……